Table of Contents

 What kind of people do we look for?

-It’s simple.
-Our ministry is driven by people who have a passion for unreached people groups.
-With decades of cutting-edge expertise in pioneering work among the least-evangelized, we have built a reputation for reaching the most resistant and isolated people groups.
-It isn’t easy, so a bit of stick-to-it-ness is required.
+Adventist Frontier Missions is driven by committed, Seventh-day Adventist Christians who have a passion for sharing the everlasting gospel with unreached people groups.
+We welcome people who are from many different occupations and with a wide variety of backgrounds.
+With decades of cutting-edge expertise in pioneering work among the least-evangelized, AFM has built a reputation for reaching the most resistant and isolated people groups.
+This work isn’t easy, so the ability to stick with it during hard times is required.

-Naturally, witnessing experience is a plus, but we are more interested in finding people who embrace our core values of being committed, caring, cooperative, and courageous.
-If you are motivated by these values, would like to work for a missions leading organization, and want to find eternal significance in your lifework, browse our current opportunities and apply today.
+We are interested in finding people who embrace our core values of being committed, caring, cooperative, and courageous.
+If you are motivated by these values, would like to work for a leading missions organization, and want to find eternal significance in your lifework, browse our current opportunities and start your application process today.

 We offer several types of mission service ranging from nine months to 12+ years.
-Depending on your call, activities might include outreach/evangelism, basic medical work, homeschooling, teaching English, agriculture and development, mechanical and construction work, and many more.
-Visit Current Opportunities to see all of our mission calls.
+Depending on your call, activities might include outreach/evangelism, basic medical work, homeschooling, church planting, teaching English, agriculture and development, mechanical and construction work, or other activities.
+Visit our current opportunities list to see all of our mission calls.

-Perhaps you don‘t sense the Holy Spirit calling you to step forward to be a missionary at this time, but you are still very interested in possible future service.
+Perhaps you are very interested in possible future frontier mission service.
 What can you do to better internalize God‘s heart for the unreached and prepare for His call someday?

 Get involved in a church plant.
 Is there a new church plant somewhere near you?
 Get involved.
 If there isn’t one, prayerfully consider bringing together a team to start one.
 As you advance Christ’s kingdom in your sphere of influence, the lessons you learn and the experience you gain will wonderfully equip you for church-planting ministry overseas.